Alaya-in-Matrix/NeuralLinear/README.md

 ## About

-code for the paper "Multi-task Neural Network for Multi-output Gaussian Process Regression"

-Abstract:

 The last hidden layer of a neural network can be viewed as a finite feature map, from which a degenerate Gaussian process model can be built; on the other